5 Racism-Bio Books Like Born A Crime

 4. Between the World and Me

 It’s the National Book Award winner for 2015.
 Ta-Nehisi Coates is a black man living in America.
-This book is a letter to his teenage son, and in a letter, he talks about growing up in Baltimore amid racial tensions, being afraid of the police being judged by the color of his skin throughout his whole life.
+This book is a letter to his teenage son, and in a letter, he talks about growing up in Baltimore amid racial tensions and being afraid of the police being judged by the color of his skin throughout his life.
 He also juxtaposes that experience with what his son has experienced in his life and compares the two.
-But it’s not a book about race, and it’s a book about his experiences.
+But it’s not a book about race, it’s about his experiences.
 It’s a book about his memories.

 Between the World and Me